Indiana Water Quality at a Glance

 Know Your Water Source

-Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-Visit IDEM’s website to access your local system’s testing data and understand any contaminants of concern in your area.
+Contact your water utility to request your annual Consumer Confidence Report and ask specifically about PFAS testing results.
+Visit IDEM’s website and the public-facing Service Line Inventory interactive map to check your local system’s lead service line status and understand any contaminants of concern in your area.

 Support Infrastructure Investment

 Stay informed about local water infrastructure needs and support utility rate structures that enable necessary improvements.
-Attend public meetings when utilities discuss lead service line replacement and PFAS treatment investments.
+Attend public meetings when utilities discuss lead service line replacement and PFAS treatment investments — Indiana utilities must now submit replacement plans by November 2027 and complete replacements by 2037.

 Consider Lead and PFAS-Certified Filtration